Where will Hobbs go? The three clubs interested in midfield bull

 VICTORIA Country midfield bull Ben Hobbs has given a strong indication to where he thinks he might fall in Wednesday night's NAB AFL Draft.

-Speaking on AFL.com.au's Draft Countdown on Monday, Hobbs said a couple of clubs with selections high in the first round had shown genuine interest.
+Speaking on AFL.com.au's NAB AFL Draft Countdown show on Monday, Hobbs said a couple of clubs with selections high in the first round had shown genuine interest.

 "I've met with the Tigers pretty recently and they showed a little bit of interest and that could potentially happen," Hobbs said.